mtg101/ZX-Scoreboarder/README.md

 One learning from this project is INCBIN.
 Allows including a binary file, which when ORG'd to screen memory shows as the screen.
 And I discovered Spectra image converter for creating those binary images: http://www.fruitcake.plus.com/Sinclair/Spectrum/Spectra/SpectraInterface_Software_ImageConverter.htm

+And... now I'm trying to add bottom border support using the floating bus trick -- which is much more complicated timings that change with what you do during the main game loop.
+If anyone actually wants to use the scoreboard, best just ignore the bottom border stuff so you don't have to care about timings in your game loop.